michaelmeuli/bactelize/README.txt

-This program uses the InsightToolkit-4.6.0 with Module_SCIFIO=ON
+This program uses the InsightToolkit (compiled from most recent master on 2014/10/15) with Module_SCIFIO=ON

-To avoid SCIFIO throwhing exeption because of memory limits: export JAVA_FLAGS=-Xmx3400m
+To avoid SCIFIO throwhing exeption because of memory limits: export JAVA_FLAGS=-Xmx5400m

 Data to be analyzed for colocalization can be found here: https://www.dropbox.com/sh/t2z0f4jttcnfh8s/AADq21HNR7EwH1JFxskhXXhea